Atekihcan/Atekihcan/content/posts/2020/02_fastai_on_windows.md

 I followed the same instructions and setup everything on GCP (*Google Cloud Platform*).
 And actually finished the  first lecture on GCP.
 GCP provides you with $300 of free credit for the first year which is more than enough for the course.
 It's actually calculated roughly and shown {% link_out "here" "https://course.fast.ai/start_gcp.html#budget-compute" "GCP budget required for the fastai course" %}.

-### But that's not how I work
+### Difficult to Work in Cloud All the Time

 But soon enough I realized that my schedule and work style is not suitable for such systems.
 I often drift to doing something else while watching a course video.
-Like playing a round of *Clash of Clans* or sneakily watching whatever my wife is binging on Netflix or just going down the rabbit hole of googling.
+Like playing a round of *Clash of Clans* or sneakily watching whatever my wife is binging on Netflix or just going down the rabbit hole of Googling.

 Meanwhile the cloud VM instance keeps on running with per minute billing.

 There is enough free credit to cover that.
-But I might use it actually when I need it.
-Like doing really heavy processing or training.
+But I'd like to use it when I actually need it.

 ### Setting up Windows 10 for the course

-Also as Jeremy points out in the first lecture itself that deep learning is so easy to do now because reinforce learning.
+Also as Jeremy points out in the first lecture itself that deep learning is so easy to do now because reinforcement learning.
 That is you do not need to train your network from scratch.
 You can take a pre-trained network meant for generic stuff and train it with your small sized niche data and call it a day.
-A cloud VM instance with high configuration might be a overkill for that.
+A cloud VM instance with crazy good configuration might not always be required for that.

-Especially when I have a decent workstation at home with Ryzen 5 1600 with 16 gigs of RAM and Nvidia GTX 1050Ti.
+Especially when I have a decent workstation at home with Ryzen 5 1600 with 16 gigs of RAM and Nvidia GTX 1050Ti (4GB).

 I mean it is not even the 10th system configuration people will list out as a capable neural network work system, but it can do it's job in my case.